GoogleChromeLabs/MiniMobileDeviceLab/README.md

 Go to https://your-app-id.appspot.com/listen.html
-Login with G+ and enter the name you want to use for this device You must stay on this page during your testing session
+Login with G+ and enter the name you want to use for this device You must stay on this page during your testing session For Safari, make sure you allow pop ups.

 Your device lab:
 Go to https://your-app-id.appspot.com